MicrosoftDocs/connected-spaces/articles/ai-insights.md

 ms.reviewer: v-brycho
 ---

-# AI and Insights for Dynamics 365 Connected Store (public preview)
+# AI and insights for Dynamics 365 Connected Store (public preview)

 Microsoft Dynamics 365 Connected Store leverages the industry-leading computer vision Artificial intelligence (AI) technology for people detection to provide actionable insights regarding retail operations.
 Connected Store provides retailers with: (i) simple analytics and trends on observational data generated in the retail environment; (ii) actionable insights based on multiple sources of data through machine learning and AI; and (iii) easy ways to create and manage manual and automated tasks across the retail environment.